grayk79/knifechoose.nut/README.md

 * Press DEL on your keyboard to equip the chosen Knife
 * Press END at every Roundstart to actually load the Script again.
 (It resets every Round)

 You dont know which Keys I am talking about?
-I mena these:
+I mean these:

 ![Keys](http://i.imgur.com/80HBEjD.png)